nicklalone/IGME-689---Assembly_6502/04 - Players, Missiles, and Balls/01 - Player Sprites.md

 Note that when these instructions work with the accumulator, they shrink down to two cycles and become Weenie Instructions.

 3.6.
 STACK INSTRUCTIONS
-The two push instructions, PHA and PHP, each take three cycles.
-The two pull instructions, PLA and PLP, each take four cycles.
+The two push instructions, `PHA` and `PHP`, each take three cycles.
+The two pull instructions, `PLA` and `PLP`, each take four cycles.

 3.7.
 OTHER INSTRUCTIONS
 a.k.a INSTRUCTIONS YOU HAVE NO BUSINESS USING IN TIME-SENSITIVE CODE

-JSR takes 6 cycles.
-JMP takes 3 cycles in absolute mode, and 5 cycles in absolute indirect mode, but absolute indirect mode is for machines that have a kernel.
-RTI and RTS take 6 cycles each.
+`JSR` takes 6 cycles.  `JMP` takes 3 cycles in absolute mode, and 5 cycles in absolute indirect mode, but absolute indirect mode is for machines that have a kernel.  `RTI` and `RTS` take 6 cycles each.
 But with only a few dozen instructions available per scanline, you don't have time to bounce all over the cartridge executing subroutines.

 4. CYCLE COUNTING IN PRACTICE

 4.1.
 MULTIPLE POSSIBILITIES

 This is how I would handle wishy-washy code that uses a branch.
 ```asm6502
 BEGIN   STA WSYNC       ;CYCLES...
         NOP             ; [0]   +2